 Seasonal affective disorder (SAD) doesn’t just plague adults; this form of depression can also affect teens.

-Symptoms of the “winter blues” may include a loss of energy and vitality, inability to concentrate, and difficulty sleeping.
+Symptoms of Seasonal Affective Disorder in teens may include a loss of energy and vitality, inability to concentrate, and difficulty sleeping.
 The hallmark symptom is anhedonia, which is the pervasive inability to experience pleasure.

 Parents of teens who experience SAD may feel reassured because it goes away every spring when sunlight returns, “But if this cycle continues for three to four years without treatment, with every episode, the patient falls three to six months behind in academic and social development.
 These decrements in function really add up by the end of high school,” says Walkup.
 Even if an adolescent is functioning at 85-90 percent with a depressive disorder, “the great stuff in life happens in that last 10-15 percent, where you experience curiosity, excitement, intimacy, motivation.
 You don’t want a teen to miss the best things in life because he wasn’t functioning optimally.”

-Antidepressants can be another effective option to treat “winter blues.”
-“Some patients can feel a movement in mood as early as two weeks after starting medication,” says Walkup.
+Antidepressants can be another effective option to treat winter blues.
+“Some patients can feel an improvement in mood as early as two weeks after starting medication,” says Walkup.
 “I encourage patients who may be reluctant to take daily medication to try 8-12 weeks of medication to see what life can be like before rejecting the use of medication as an option.”

 If your adolescent exhibits symptoms of seasonal depression this winter, don’t wait to get help.
-“Get a good evaluation and take care of it before it catches up with you,” says Walkup.
+“Get a good evaluation and take care of it before it catches up with your teenager,” says Walkup.